-To date, sand and soil has been extracted from Stages 1 to 2 and 4 to 7 (Figure 1.2).
+Sand and soil has been extracted from Stages 1 to 2 and 4 to 7 (Figure 1.2).
 While previously approved, sand and soil will not be extracted from Stage 3.

 On 10 September 2020, the NSW Land and Environment Court (LEC) approved the Menangle Quarry Extension - Modification 1 (MOD1) to Development Consent 85/2865.
 Consent Conditions are provided in the Notice of Orders for LEC 2018/342158.
+The Consolidated Consent ('the Consent') allows the extraction of sand and soil in the Stage 8 area and operations (but no extraction) in the Stage 6 and 7 areas.
+Extraction in the Stage 8 area commenced in September 2023.